spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

 ## Next Steps

 You are now ready to deploy the airgap Palette installation with the Palette CLI.
-As a root user, when you are ready to proceed with the install, issue the Palette CLI command below to start the install.
+As a root user, when you are ready to proceed with the install, issue the Palette CLI command below to start the installation.
 The Palette CLI is already installed in the airgap support VM and ready to use.

     ```shell